iskey/terraform-provider-hcso/README.md

 License
 -------

-Terraform-Provider-Huaweicloud is under the Mozilla Public License 2.0.
+Terraform-Provider-HCSO is under the Mozilla Public License 2.0.
 See the [LICENSE](LICENSE) file for details.